Secondary treatment vermifilter construction

 The system operates off-grid and utilises solar panels and batteries to operate the pumps required to function.

-If you only want a simple system (primary treatment, subsurface discharge) then go to System types.
+If you only want a simple system (primary treatment, subsurface discharge) then go back to Primary vermidigester ».

 Constructing a recirculating vermifilter from two 250 litre (40 gallon) plastic drums